Xe/flitter/CONTRIBUTING.md

 ## Code Style

 Idiomatic Go is a must.
 If you fail, fail loudly and with details.
-Avoid introducing dependencies where the maintainers do not strictly follow [semantic versioning](http://semver.org), and if you must please inform the Flitter authors so that a fork can be made.

-Do not introduce pull requests for supporting tools such as Goop or Godep, they will be denied. `go get`-compatible code is a must.

 ## Documentation